 Create a New Group in Power BI

-Please select the field for which you want to create a group, and click group button.
-For the demo purpose, we are selecting Yellow color.
+Please select the field for which you want to create a group, and click the group button.
+For the demo purpose, we are selecting the Yellow color.

 Now you can see the new group.

-Let me add few more fields to it
+Let me add a few more fields to it

-Once you created a Group, it will act as any other column or fields.
+Once you create a Group in Power BI, it will act like any other column or field.
 So, you can use it in N number of charts.